anikchand461/GryBOT/README.md

 it is not a complete project

-to run on localhost - do this ...
+to run on terminal - do this ...

 1. git clone https://github.com/anikchand461/GryBOT.git
 2. create a .env file and setup GOOGLE_API_KEY = "your_api_key"